 2016-17 Midseason National Coach of the Year

 Austin Peay, 1973

-The most successful coach in Florida State history, Leonard Hamilton enters the 2018-19 season as the Seminoles’ all-time winningest coach and is the eighth winningest coach in ACC history.
+The most successful coach in Florida State history, Leonard Hamilton is the Seminoles’ all-time winningest coach and is the eighth winningest coach in ACC history.

 He became the Seminoles’ winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the eighth all-time winningest coach in ACC history as he guided the Seminoles past Samford on Dec.
 19, 2016.
-Hamilton enters the 2018-19 season only 21 wins behind Terry Holland of Virginia for seventh highest win total in the nation’s most storied and illustrious conference – the ACC.
-With 305 wins in the ACC and at Florida State, he is only 21 wins shy of tying Holland who won 326 games at Virginia.
+Hamilton enters Sunday’s game on January 20, 2019 at Virginia only eight wins behind Terry Holland of Virginia for the seventh highest win total in the nation’s most storied and illustrious conference – the ACC.

 Hamilton won his 300th game at Florida State and his 500th overall in Florida State’s 81-79 overtime win over No. 11 ranked Clemson on Feb.
 14, 2018 — the 42nd win over a ranked team during his tenure in Tallahassee.